Solo-preneur & Company

 The next time you feel lonely try just hanging out in it.
 Start or finish that book you've had on your nightstand.
 Research that idea that's been in the back of your head.
 Start your blog or podcast or book.
 Work on that painting.
 Put on some music, light a candle and dance (or cry) or both.
 I'm serious, sis...(or bro.
 Do I have any male readers?
 Other than you, Ray).
 There's a lot of power in letting yourself feel your emotions.
 If you do, you might find that just like clouds on a rainy day, eventually they will pass and the sunshine will emerge right around the time you were finding the courage to dance willingly in the rain.

-10. Plan an exciting trip with someone you love.
-It doesn't even have to be a big trip.
-It could be a stay-cation.
+10. Celebrate the small victories and plan breaks.
 Having something to look forward to is often a light at the end of a lonely tunnel.
 My mom calls our visits "money in the bank" and it truly feels that way.
 When I first moved to the Bay Area ten years ago, I was fresh out of college and ready to start my dream life.
 I moved here with no friends or job prospects, but a whole bunch of optimism and a strong will to make some major changes in my life.
 I knew it would be hard starting over with friends, but I didn't know how hard.
 Two years in and while I'd made a couple of friends, I was unprepared for the level of loneliness I felt.
 I may or may not have spent my twenty fifth birthday working, going to yoga and then crying over a cupcake and a bottle of wine in my home office.
-What helped in that moment, and each day that I really struggled in those early years was telling myself that I just had to make it through to my visits home.
+What helped in that moment and many like them in those early years, was reminding myself that I just had to make it through to my visits home.
 Knowing that I was going to see my friends and family, even six months down the road, motivated me to find creative ways to occupy my time.

 11. I know I said ten tips, but this one's a bonus because I love angel numbers, writing, and you: Remember that you're never truly alone.
 Even if it feels that way.
 It's a poignant truth that no matter how blessed and surrounded by love we are, we all feel alone.
 Welcome to the human condition.
 In part, the struggle has instilled in me the responsibility to manage my inner terrain in ways that allow me to show up more fully out in the world.
 It reminds me that beneath my physical, emotional and mental health there is a spiritual core that grows or shrinks in correlation with my attention.